ANNO 1308

 Thomas Leopold

-1693 – 1771 While studying in Lund, Thomas was arrested for his pietistic confession and after a trial in which he boldly confessed his faith, he was sentenced to prison.
-He was only 35 years old.
-He was thereby imprisoned for his faith.
-The first 7 years were at Bohus Fortress, thereafter a little over 5 years at Kalmar Fortress.
-After that he served 5 years at Danviken Hospital and finally another 25 years at Bohus making him the longest surviving prisoner in Bohus’ history.
+He was then imprisoned for his faith, first for 7 years at Bohus Fortress, then for just over 5 years at Kalmar Fortress, then for just under 5 years at Danviken Hospital and finally for 25 years at Bohus again.
+This makes him the longest surviving prisoner in Bohus history.